Bonaventure: Life

 During his tenure, the General Chapter of Narbonne, held in 1260, promulgated a decree prohibiting the publication of any work out of the order without permission from superiors.
 This prohibition has induced modern writers to pass severe judgment upon Roger Bacon's superiors, who were assumed to be envious of Bacon's abilities.
 However, the prohibition enjoined on Bacon was a general one, which extended to the whole order.
 Its promulgation was not directed against him, but rather against Gerard of Borgo San Donnino.
-In 1254 Gerard had published without permission a heretical work, Introductorius in Evangelium æternum (An Introduction to the Eternal Gospel).
+In 1254 Gerard had published without permission a work, Introductorius in Evangelium æternum (An Introduction to the Eternal Gospel) that was judged heretical within a year.
 Thereupon the General Chapter of Narbonne promulgated their decree, identical with the "constitutio gravis in contrarium" Bacon speaks of.
 The prohibition was rescinded in Roger's favor unexpectedly in 1266.

 Bonaventure was instrumental in procuring the election of Pope Gregory X, who rewarded him with the title of Cardinal Bishop of Albano, and insisted on his presence at the great Second Council of Lyon in 1274.
 There, after his significant contributions led to a union of the Greek and Latin churches, Bonaventure died suddenly and under suspicious circumstances.
 The 1913 edition of the Catholic Encyclopedia has citations that suggest he was poisoned, but no mention is made of this in the 2003 second edition of the New Catholic Encyclopedia.

 He steered the Franciscans on a moderate and intellectual course that made them the most prominent order in the Catholic Church until the coming of the Jesuits.
 His theology was marked by an attempt completely to integrate faith and reason.
 He thought of Christ as the "one true master" who offers humans knowledge that begins in faith, is developed through rational understanding, and is perfected by mystical union with God.

 Relics

 In the year 1434, 160 years after his death, his body was moved to a new church that was considered more fitting.
 Upon doing so, the head was found to be entirely incorrupt.
 "The hair, lips, teeth, and tongue were perfectly preserved and retained their natural colour.
 The people of Lyon were profoundly affected by this miracle, and they chose Bonaventure for the patron of their city.
-The movement, already on foot, to obtain his canonization received thereby a new and powerful impetus."
+The movement, already afoot, to obtain his canonization received thereby a new and powerful impetus."
 However, a century later in 1562, the city of Lyon was captured by Huguenots, who burned Bonaventure's body in the public square.
-In the 19th-century, during the "dechristianization of France" during the French Revolution, the urn containing the incorrupt head was hidden, after which the church was razed to the ground.
+In the 19th century, during the "dechristianization of France" during the French Revolution, the urn containing the incorrupt head was hidden, after which the church was razed to the ground.
 The urn has never been recovered.
 The only extant relic of Bonaventure is the arm and hand with which he wrote his Commentary on the Sentences, which is now conserved at Bagnoregio, in the parish church of St. Nicholas.